Land reform: Arguments against

 Many of the arguments in support of land reform speak to its potentially positive social and economic outcomes.
 Yet, as mentioned previously, land reform is an intensely political process.
 Thus, many of those opposed to land reform are nervous as to the underlying motivations of those initiating the reform.
 For example, some may fear that they will be disadvantaged or victimized as a result of the reforms.
-Others may fear that they will lose out in the economic and political power struggles that underlie many land reforms.
+Others may fear that they will lose out in the economic and political power struggles (especially in under developed countries) that underlie many land reforms.

 Other groups and individuals express concerns about land reforms focused on formalization of property rights.
 While the economic and social benefits of formalized land rights are often touted, some research suggests that such reforms are either ineffective or may cause further hardship or conflict.

 Additional arguments against land reform focus on concerns over equity issues and potential elite capture of land, particularly in regards to reforms focused on greater land formalization.
 If improperly or inadequately implemented, critics worry that such reforms may further disadvantage marginalized groups such as indigenous communities or women.
 These concerns also lead to questions about the institutional capacity of governments to implement land reforms as they are designed.
 Even if a country does have this capacity, critics worry that corruption and patrimonialism will lead to further elite capture.

 In looking at more radical reforms, such as large-scale land redistribution, arguments against reform include concerns that redistributed land will not be used productively and that owners of expropriated land will not be compensated adequately or compensated at all.
 Zimbabwe, again, is a commonly cited example of the perils of such large-scale reforms, whereby land redistribution contributed to economic decline and increased food insecurity in the country.
 In cases where land reform has been enacted as part of socialist collectivization, many of the arguments against collectivization more generally apply.